Daffney: Retirement appearances (2011–2018)

 Despite retiring in 2011, in July 2012, she began working as hostess of the new Shine Wrestling promotion.
 She held the position until May 2013, when she returned to the role of a manager.
 Daffney turned heel in July 2015, when she became the manager of the Iron Maidens, sending them to attack various tag teams during matches.
 She also appeared in 2018 in Ring of Honor after a Women of Honor World Championship tournament final between Sumie Sakai and Kelly Klein, congratulating Sakai on her victory.

-In 2018, Daffney made what would be her only non-archival WWE appearance when she was in the crowd and acknowledged by Mick Foley during his WWE Network stand-up special Twenty Years of Hell held at Mr. Smalls Theater in Millvale, Pennsylvania just outside of Pittsburgh, which was taped on the 20th anniversary of the infamous Hell in a Cell match that took place in Pittsburgh at the Civic Arena.
+In 2018, Daffney made what would be her only non-archival WWE appearance when she was in the crowd and acknowledged by Mick Foley during his WWE Network stand-up special Twenty Years of Hell held at Mr. Smalls Theater in Millvale, Pennsylvania, just outside of Pittsburgh, which was taped on the 20th anniversary of the infamous Hell in a Cell match that took place in Pittsburgh at the Civic Arena.

 Personal life

-Spruill married guitarist Rich Ward in 1999.
-The couple separated in 2003.
-After their divorce, she later dated professional wrestler CM Punk.
-She had a close relationship with wrestler Jamie Lynn Senegal, whom she considered to be her daughter.
+Spruill was married to guitarist Rich Ward from 1999 until divorcing in 2003.
+After their divorce, she dated fellow wrestler CM Punk.
+Spurill dated independent wrestler Kaleb Konley from 2006 until 2010.
+She had a close relationship with wrestler Jamie Lynn Senegal, whom she considered her daughter.

-On July 19, 2011, Spruill was arrested in Hillsborough County, Florida, for driving under the influence with property damage.
+On July 19, 2011, Spruill was arrested for driving under the influence with property damage in Hillsborough County, Florida.
 She pled guilty to the charges, for which she was sentenced to one year of probation and fined $1,580.

-In 2012, she was involved in a serious car accident in Florida.
-She credited wearing her seat belt for having saved her life.
+In 2012, Spruill was involved in a serious car accident in Florida, and credited her seat belt with saving her life.

 Health

 In 2003, Spruill was diagnosed with bipolar disorder.

 Spruill had surgery in January 2017 to fuse her C-5 and C-6 vertebrae to fix an extrusion that was pressing upon her spinal column.
 She subsequently wrote that neck surgery was a "rite of passage" for professional wrestlers.

 Towards the end of her life, Spruill became vocal about concussions in the professional wrestling industry.
-In the 2017 book Sisterhood of the Squared Circle: The History and Rise of Women’s Wrestling, Spruill was quoted as saying concussions had ended her professional wrestling career and advised other wrestlers to rest after taking a blow to the head.
-Spruill says the effects the concussions had on her day-to-day life were obvious, such as having to cover windows with blankets because bright lights gave her headaches.
-In a livestream video posted the day that she died, Spruill said: "I want the future generations to know.
-Don’t do stupid shit like me."
+In the 2017 book Sisterhood of the Squared Circle: The History and Rise of Women's Wrestling, she was quoted as saying concussions had ended her wrestling career and advised other wrestlers to rest after taking a blow to the head.
+She said the effects the concussions had on her day-to-day life were obvious, such as having to cover windows with blankets because bright lights gave her headaches.
+In a live video she streamed on the day she died, Spruill said, "I want the future generations to know.
+Don't do stupid shit like me."